SIFT Feature Extraction using OpenCV in Python

 gray = cv2.cvtColor(img, cv2.COLOR_BGR2GRAY)

-The above code loads the image and convert it to grayscale, let's create SIFT feature extractor object:
+The above code loads the image and converts it to grayscale, let's create the SIFT feature extractor object:

 # create SIFT feature extractor